Texas school shooting making impact on Wichita schools, families

 “It’s heartbreaking,” Adrianna Palacioz, a local mother, said.
 “My heart goes out, you know, to the families in Texas because I can’t imagine, and I don’t want to, but we all need to start taking a stand and having better protection for our kids, and we’ve got to stop this from happening more and more.”

-The Safety and Environmental Services Director for USD 259 says the district has a lot of security in place in hopes of preventing something like this from happening, but she says staff tries to be proactive, so it never gets this far.
+Terri Moses, USD 259 safety and environmental services director, says the district has a lot of security in place to prevent something like this from happening.
+She says staff tries to be proactive, so it never gets this far.